 "I will help" was the message from Dr. Dung, giving Thu the strength to fly to Hanoi.
 On January 17, 2021, Thu went to the hospital for the doctor to assess her condition.
 According to Ms. Dung, Thu's case was a difficult plastic surgery, the patient had a cleft lip, maxillary hypoplasia and mandibular hyperplasia, so the entire nose and jaw could not be operated on at once.
 The doctor prescribed jaw surgery first, then lip fat grafting and rib cartilage rhinoplasty.
 However, due to the impact of the Covid-19 pandemic, her surgery was delayed.

 In August 2022, Thu went to Hanoi to have jaw surgery.
-The first time she entered the operating room, the girl was encouraged and supported mentally by the doctors.
+For the first time in the operating room, the girl was encouraged and supported mentally by the doctors.
 The surgery lasted 8 hours, the results "exceeded expectations".
-Looking at herself in the mirror, Thu saw that her mouth was less protruding, but her health was weak so she had to stay in the postoperative period for a long time.
+Looking at herself in the mirror, Thu saw that her mouth was less crooked, but her health was weak so she had to stay in the postoperative period for a long time.
 In addition, the patient had to have her jaw fixed so she could not open her mouth, had to puree food and use a straw to suck.

 "I still can't believe I've become so strong," Thu said.